open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `IsRootSpan` Converter returns `true` if the span in the corresponding context is root, which means its `parent_span_id` is equal to hexadecimal representation of zero.
+This function is supported with OTTL span context.
+In any other context it is not supported.

 The function returns `false` in all other scenarios, including `parent_span_id == ""` or `parent_span_id == nil`.